 The locals enjoy the dish’s flavor, but they also believe it is good for one’s health.
 Many of the customers at the restaurant are males looking to increase potency and sexual prowess.
 The Chinese believe that they can replenish parts of their bodies by eating dishes that contain those same body parts, which is why testicles and penises are consumed to improve sexual health.
 Instead of turning to a pill, try this unique Chinese dish instead.

 7 Pi Dan

 Pi Dan, also known as century egg, is a traditional Chinese food that boasts a unique color and fragrance.
-It is usually a duck or chicken egg that is preserved in a mixture of clay, ash, salt, and alkaline material.
+It is usually a duck or chicken egg preserved in a mixture of clay, ash, salt, and alkaline material.
 The egg yolk may appear yellow, dark green, or brown depending on the processing time, but the center is normally soft in all colors.
-Refreshing, smooth, delicious, and salty are words that normally describe the unique food.
+Refreshing, smooth, delicious, and salty are words that normally describe this unique food.

 6 Bird Spit Soup